TABLE OF CONTENTS

 - Images

-- Action Cards - These are panels containing a title, text, an optional image and a button
+- Action Cards (panels with title, text, optional image, and a button)

 - Datamining Reports